learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Intro

-When we open a run across a word that we don't know, we often consult a dictionary.
+When we run across a word that we don't know, we often consult a dictionary.
 A dictionary is, at core, a list of words; below each word is a definition or set of definitions.
 If we know the word that we're looking for, we can find out all of the information the dictionary has to tell us about it.

 To offer another example, imagine a planner.
 The planner has a list of dates, and each date has a list of times; at each time, there's an event (or not).
 The planner gives us a way of _associating_ what's happening with the time when it happens.
 If we look up a given time, we will see what (if anything) is happening then.